khess1/Data-Science-Blog-Post/README.md

 Here are the results of the analysis:

-* The majority of professional developers do not consider AI to be a threat.
+* The majority of software developers do not consider AI to be a threat.
-* Those professional developers who consider AI to be a threat primarily work remotely.
+* Software developers who feel threatened by AI primarily work remotely.
-* Those professional developers who consider AI to be a threat primarily have less than 10 years of experience.
+* Software developers who feel threatened by AI primarily have less than 10 years of experience.
-* Those professional developers who consider AI to be a threat primarily have a bachelor's degree.
+* Software developers who feel threatened by AI primarily have a bachelor's degree.
-* Those professional developers who consider AI to be a threat primarily come from the United, followed by India, and then Germany.
+* Software developers who feel threatened by AI primarily come from the United States, followed by India, and then Germany.